-We always used the possibilities of the PC as a tool of graphical exploration, establishing our new goals and finally as our team motivation.
+We always used the possibilities of the PC as a tool for graphical exploration, establishing our new goals, and finally as our team motivation.
 Integrating RTX matched these practices very well.

 Metro’s frame rate performance while running ray tracing on “high” is very impressive.
 How did you optimize for this result?
 How did DLSS help you reach your performance goals?

 DLSS and RTX are very much separate technologies.
 Any game is with or without RTX could potentially support DLSS and see potential frame rate gains by running at a lower resolution then upscaling and having the neural network attempt to fill in the information skipped during render.

 RTX on the High setting is running in checkerboard mode, so is effectively half the resolution of the Ultra setting.
 We made great many optimizations behind the scenes that actually go into running RTX at all, but that is the main difference between the render modes we offer in game.

 Aside from that, optimizations mainly come from targeting the requirements of the feature itself and from being able to remove some elements of the pipeline being replaced such as GI.

 Can you share what you learned about the denoising process throughout production?
 Any tips for getting good performance out of shadows, reflections, and AO denoisers?

 GI (global illuminatio) denoising is the toughest possible problem out of all cases you mention because we frequently have only one bright pixel out of thousands of black around.
 So, not even comparable. 😊